 Available in sizes 0 to 10.

 I'm not saying athleisure is "out", but I am saying that there has been an overwhelming absence of streetwear in the past two seasons and an emphasis on the classics.
 We used to celebrate comfort and "swag" above everything else, but the fall 2018 runways showed a reverence for more heritage pieces including tailored separates, cardigans, and checks of all kinds.

 Balenciaga F/W 18; Getty Images

 On the Way In: Metallics

 Think about a trend that received tons of hype and plastic will immediately come to mind.
 Between plastic corsets, PVC shoes, clear bags, and the like, there wasn't a retailer that wasn't pushing the trend this spring.
-I will admit that this trend is still holding on for dear life, but people will start reaching for something else, and that something else is metallics.
+I will admit that this trend is still holding on for dear life, but come fall, people will be reaching for something else, and that something else is metallics.
 Tom Ford, Saint Laurent, and Isabel Marant sent out looks that shone bright, reminding us of the power metallics can have over an outfit, and frankly, we were getting kind of sick of the plastics anyway.